 So, you're wondering how much to insure your bike for?
 The golden rule is to insure it for what it would cost to buy new today.
 If the model of your bicycle is no longer sold, then insure it for the price of a similar one.
 If it's custom-built, make sure you're considering the price of every individual part.

 TIP: Always keep those invoices handy – most insurers require these when claiming.

 Should you insure your bicycle under your home contents or as a standalone item?

-Standalone cover generally offers the same coverage as a home contents policy.
-Just think of it as buying one policy per item minus the personal liability cover.
+If you don’t have home contents cover and aren’t convinced that personal liability cover is worth having then consider standalone insurance.
+This cover generally offers the same coverage as a home contents policy.
+Just think of it as buying one policy per item.
 So if you own a mountain bike and a road bike, you’d need to insure them separately.

 What level should I set my excess at?

 An excess is the amount that you will have to contribute in the event that you have to claim.
 Think of it as your share in the loss.
 For example, let’s say you chose an excess of R2,000 and your bicycle that’s worth R60,000 is stolen.
 You will pay R2,000 towards the claim and your insurer will pay R58,000 (R60,000 - R2,000).

 Remember that your excess directly affects your premium.
 The higher your excess, the lower your premium and vice versa.
 You’ll have to pay this amount every time you claim, so it should be a number that you can afford to pay at a moment’s notice, maybe more than once a year.